Mary T. Boatwright

-Mary Taliaferro Boatwright is a professor emerita of classical studies and ancient history at Duke University, specializing in Roman imperial history, Roman women, Roman topography, and Latin historiography.
+Mary Taliaferro Boatwright (born April 16, 1952) is a professor emerita of classical studies and ancient history at Duke University, specializing in Roman imperial history, Roman women, Roman topography, and Latin historiography.

 Early life

 Born in Virginia (04/16/1952) and raised in Connecticut, Boatwright received her B.A. from Stanford University in 1973, and her Ph.D. from the University of Michigan at Ann Arbor in 1980.
 She is married with two children.

 Career

 After 41 years teaching at Duke University in Durham, NC, USA, Boatwright is now Professor Emerita of classical studies there.
 Her teaching spanned Roman history, Roman urbanism, Latin, and historiography, with some early courses in Greek history as well.
-Her research foci include the emperor Hadrian in Rome and in the provinces, the topography of Rome, roles and visibility of Roman women (imperial and other), and identity in Rome’s imperial provinces.
+Her research foci include the emperor Hadrian in Rome and in the provinces, the topography of Rome, roles and visibility of Roman women (imperial and other), and identity in Rome's imperial provinces.
 She led 13 doctoral dissertation committees at Duke and served on many more at Duke and neighboring University of North Carolina at Chapel Hill.

-Boatwright’s professional interests have led to numerous trips to Rome and regions within the former Roman empire, a deep interest in imperial and modern cities, and an abiding love for the Roman world and Roman history.
+Boatwright's professional interests have led to numerous trips to Rome and regions within the former Roman empire, a deep interest in imperial and modern cities, and an abiding love for the Roman world and Roman history.
 Her career is bookended by two stints at the American Academy in Rome, where she held a Michigan Fellowship in 1977-78 and was a Resident in 2021.
 She has also maintained a career-long affiliation with the Intercollegiate Center for Classical Studies in Rome (ICCS or the Centro), first as an undergraduate student (F72, S73), then as a graduate assistant (1976–77), and finally as the Professor-in-Charge (1992–93).
 She has served on the ICCS Managing Committee for most of her career, steered dozens of college students there to spend a semester and helped to enrich the profession with a steady stream of younger classicists.
 Her ongoing work with the Centro informs her conviction that everyone, regardless of background or profession, can enjoy and benefit from the fascinating issues arising from classical studies.